mzocchi/econometrics/Labs/Lab9_RE.md

 #### C. Calculate lambda
 * Lambda specifies how much weight is given to the mean for the unit (across time-periods), as opposed to the individual observation.
 I generally think of lambda as the degree of the variations between groups/clusters.
 So if there isn’t variation across groups, then OLS is appropriate.
 Otherwise, we should consider fixed or random effects.

-  >Note: Wooldrige refers to the between variance as σa, which is denoted as σu in Stata.
-Woodridge refers to the within variance as σu, which is demoted as σe in Stata.
+  >Note: Wooldrige refers to the between variance as σa, which is denoted as sigma_u in Stata.
+Woodridge refers to the within variance as σu, which is demoted as sigma_e in Stata.

 * Lambda formula: λ = 1 –   [σ2u  / (σ2u + Tσa^2)]^0.5
 > If λ =0, there is no or negligible variance between units, relative to the variance within units.